 - As the satellite reaches perigee, its speed is changed abruptly so that the satellite enters a circular orbit of radius rp and speed v as shown in the diagram to the right.
 How much work and what impulse was applied to the satellite to change its orbit?

 There are two ways to solve the first half of this problem: using conservation of energy and conservation of angular momentum.
 The symbolic answers look different, but the numeric answers they generate are always the same.
 Establishing this fact algebraically is quite challenging, however.

 The total energy of a satellite is just the sum of its gravitational potential and kinetic energies.
-Assuming that energy is conserved (which it is for the most part in the vacuum of space), the total energy of the satellite would remain constant.
-Set the total energy of the satellite at apogee equal to the total energy at perigee and solve for va.
+Assuming that mechanical energy is conserved (which it is for the most part in the vacuum of space), the sum of the kinetic and potential energies of the satellite would remain constant.
+Set this sum at apogee equal to the sum at perigee and solve for the speed at apogee.

 Ka + Ua = Kp + Up 1 mva2 − GMm = 1 mvp2 − GMm 2 ra 2 rp va2 − vp2 = 2GM ⎛

 vp2 + 2GM ⎛